RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 XML.
 AWS-SDK has specific routines in marshaling for those types.

 An example is "types.Tagging" used in the "PutObjectTagging" action.
-The XML Marshaler of Golang stdlib produces an XML output lacking "<Tag>" entry, which appears in the XML in the API document.
-Looking at the API document, Tagging's "<Tag>" entry has no html-link, i.e., no definition.
+The standard marshaler of Golang produces an XML output lacking `<Tag>` entry, which appears in the XML in the API document.
+Looking at the API document, Tagging's `<Tag>` entry has no html-link, i.e., no definition.
 See the following description for the difference of the generated XML.